Signed Law

 Private right of action active.
 Individuals can sue.

-Jan 1, 2028
+Jul 1, 2028

-Colorado SB 26-051 takes effect (if passed)
+Colorado SB 26-051 takes effect

-Second state with OS-level requirements.
+Second state with OS-level requirements — subject to its open-source exemption.

 Ageless Linux compliance status across all jurisdictions, all dates: